-Why are design strategy and human-centered design important in the software development process?
-Because they serves humans, not computers.
-The software product development company should always think about the impact the design will have on users.
-If it doesn’t align with natural human habits and market tendencies, it’s destined to fail.
+Why are UX design strategy and human-centered design important in the software development process?
+Because design serves humans, not computers.
+Every founder or CEO should always think about the impact the design will have on users.
+If the design doesn’t align with natural human habits and market tendencies, it’s destined to fail.

-User experience is all about the interaction between a user and a product and ergonomics in this communication.
-User experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.
+User experience (UX) can be understood as a net force of psychology (behavior and mind), sociology (social relationships, social interaction, and culture) and new technologies expression (programming, applications, digital products, software, hardware).
+User experience design is all about the interaction between a user and a product and ergonomics in this communication.
+User experience design encompasses all aspects of the end-user’s interaction with the company, its services, and its products.

-The basic reason is that UX design increases the experience for the user.
-Good user experience improves the process of adoption of the product.
+The basic reason is that UX design increases the user experience.
+Good user experience design improves the adoption of the product.
 If the UX design is successful, you can achieve two important benefits: happy customers and increased sales.
-To achieve these benefits, our aim should be to align the goals of the user with the goals of the business.
+To achieve these benefits, our aim should be to align the goals of the user experience with the goals of the business.

-Because of UX design, developers can keep their attention on the functional logic and technical implementation, instead of visualizing interface design.
-Good design specification (detailed documents, which provide information about a product, such as a user interface design details and technicalities: colors, fonts and measurements, interactions, flows, behaviors, and functionality) can be used as the base guideline documentation for developers.
-It can help them in communication and cooperation with each other and to stay focused on their own part of the work – what keeps safe their valuable time and help them to feel more confident at the project.
-UX design takes care of the development team.
+Because of UX design, programmers can keep their attention on the functional logic and technical implementation, instead of visualizing user interface.
+Good UX design specification documents (detailed documents, which provide information about a product, such as a user interface design details and technicalities: colors, fonts and measurements, interactions, flows, behaviors, and functionality) can be used as the base guideline documentation for developers.
+It can help them in communication and cooperation with each other and to stay focused on their own part of the work – what keeps safe their valuable time and help them to feel more confident at the project design.
+UX design takes care of the software development team.

 The UX design strategy can be divided into five key phases: understanding & researching, analysis, wireframing, prototyping, and evaluation.

-Design solves problems.
+UX design solves problems.
 It is about defining solutions to real issues.
-In order to provide an answer, first, designers need to understand the core of the problem.
+In order to provide an answer, first, product designers need to understand the core of the problem.

-This phase includes analyzing requirements, contextual and individual interviews, observing users in a real environment, competition analysis, and conducting brainstorming workshops with the clients to understand users, their needs, behaviors, motivations, goals and learn about their perspectives.
+This phase includes analyzing user experience design requirements, contextual and individual interviews, observing users in a real environment, competition analysis, and conducting brainstorming workshops with the clients to understand users, their needs, behaviors, motivations, user's goals and learn about their perspectives.

 The outcomes of this phase are:

-In this stage, designers use all the information gathered in the previous phase to analyze and find the most important elements.
+In the UX design analysis stage, designers use all the information gathered in the previous phase to analyze and find the most important elements for our design.
 This is a moment for generating ideas from the insights from collected data during the research.
-In this phase, it’s the time to create a general shape of the product, translating collected data and user’s needs into functionalities, thinking about the user’s journey through the product.
+In this phase, it’s the time to create a general shape of the product, translating collected data and user’s needs into functionalities, thinking about design and the user’s journey through the product.
 In this stage empathy and creative thinking are the most important values.
-As a result, they help to drive innovation.
+As a result, they help to drive innovation to our design.